BSChuang/ML-WEBH/README.md

 Repository for CS4600 - Machine Learning at Georgia Tech

-Using ML techniques to automate the detection of Covid-19 related fake news
+Using ML techniques to automate the detection of Covid misinformation.

 [Video Report](https://www.youtube.com/watch?v=xXQwCKvHHhI)